jaxmayhem/averagesecurityguy.github.io/_posts/2016-10-21-recon-ng-dorks-burp.md

 1. Run the recon/domains-vulnerabilities/ghdb module and gather the dorks you want.
 2. Set the global proxy:

-    a.
-Use the `back` command to leave the module context and enter the global context.
+    * Use the `back` command to leave the module context and enter the global context.
-    b.
-Use the `set PROXY http://<your_proxy_here>` command to set the global proxy
+    * Use the `set PROXY http://<your_proxy_here>` command to set the global proxy

 3. Enter the proxifier reporting module using the command `use reporting/proxifier`.
 4. By default the module will find the vulnerability URLs with a category of 'Google Dorks' but any query that yields a list of URLs can be used.
 5. Run the module with the `run` command.
 6. Unset the global proxy:

-    a.
-Use the `back` command to leave the reporting module.
+    * Use the `back` command to leave the reporting module.
-    b.
-Use the `unset PROXY` command to unset the global proxy.
+    * Use the `unset PROXY` command to unset the global proxy.

 Thanks to @ethicalhack3r for the idea and to @LaNMast3r for recon-ng and help writing the module.